oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/lab1.md

 b.
 Connection: Beta Connection
 c.
 Schema: BETA
 d.
 We can easily parameterize everything by clicking on Parameterize option.
 Later we will see how we can reuse the same flow for different sources and targets during run time.
 e.
-Choose the “Use default staging location settings.”
+Ensure the “Use default staging location settings.” is selected.

   ![](images/task2_9.png " ")